Sumatran striped rabbit: Threats

 The forests which the species inhabits are being cleared more and more for timber, tea and coffee plantations, and human inhabitation.

 Observation in the wild

 Following a sighting in 1972, the Sumatran striped rabbit went unreported until an individual rabbit was photographed in 2000.
 Since then there have been three reports of this species, all from the Bukit Barisan Selatan National Park: In January 2007 one was photographed with a camera trap, in September 2008 one was photographed by a WWF scientist, and in June 2009 one was observed.
 In 2011 examples were photographed in the wild by a scientific team using camera traps in Bukit Barisan Seletan and Kerinci Seblat National Parks.
 In 2022 a farmer attempted to sell a live striped rabbit, opportunistically caught after a flash flood, on Facebook.
 Kerinci Seblat National Park authorities confiscated it and returned it to the wild.
+In the 21st Century, it has been detected several times in Isau-Isau Wildlife Reserve.

 Conservation

 The species is listed as Data Deficient by the IUCN.
 It is rarely seen and thought to be uncommon in its habitat; population size is unknown.
 Its rarity may be the result of deforestation and habitat loss.
 Attempts to start a conservation plan were not funded due to lack of reliable distribution and abundance information.